 There is a bit of debate about whether Icefields Parkway is from Jasper to Lake Louise (232 km) or from Jasper to Banff (another 59 km).
-My trusty Jasper National Park guide says it’s between Jasper and Lake Louise, so I’m going with that.
+My trusty Jasper National Park guide says it is between Jasper and Lake Louise, so I’m going with that.
 The guide also very helpfully marks all the places of interest along the way.

 On this post, I thought to share our experience at some of the main stopping points and a few “in-between” scenery photos, finishing off with a few tips for the drive.

 Start of the Journey

 The start of our journey is in Jasper.
 We set off reasonably early (around 9am).
 However, to get to Icefields parkway from Jasper you have to cross the railway line.
 There was a goods train passing, so the crossing was closed.
-We queued up behind the waiting traffic and waited for the train to pass – but it seem to go on forever.
+We queued up behind the queuing traffic and waited for the train to pass – but it seem to go on forever.
 We started counting the carriages, but stopped when it got to 50.
-All in all we had to wait for 15 minutes for the train to pass through.
+All in all, we had to wait for 15 minutes for the train to pass through.

 Once out of Jasper, it was straight down the Icefields parkway.
 It was a cloudy day and rain was threatening to make an appearance, but nevertheless, we pushed on.

-Along the road there are many stopping points, offering up picture postcard views.
+Along the road there are many stopping points with picture postcard views.
 There are brown signs marking these spots and lay-bys are available to park your car, get out and have a look.

 Our first stop was at Athabasca falls about 30 km into the journey.
 Athabasca falls is one of the main attractions along the Icefields Parkway and it is well signposted from the highway.
 There is parking available and many viewing platforms to absorb the surrounding beauty.